jmaloon/overhaul-front-end-test/README.md

 ### Other Notes ###

 * Animations and interaction effects are up to you
-* Commit to this repo as you go
+* Commit to this repo as you go - please make a branch for your work where we will evaluate the final thing.
 * We will be asking about your approach and how long it took in the end

 ### Assets ###